Yang Hi Choe-Wall: Career

-Dr Yang Hi Choe-Wall's main research interest is the Korean literature of Chosŏn (1392-1910).
+Dr Yang Hi Choe-Wall's main research interest is the Korean literature of the Joseon period.
 She has published extensively and presented many papers on this subject at international conferences of Korean Studies, including the XXXII International Congress for Asia and North African Studies, Hamburg, 1986; The First Pacific Basin International Conference on Korean Studies, University of Hawaii, 1992; The 1993 International Korean Literature Conference, University of California at Berkeley; Translation of Korean Literary Works and their Diffusion in Europe, l'Universite Paris 7, Paris, 1994., etc.